wcm-io-caravan/caravan-rhyme/README.md

 A simpler way is to implement the callback-style [HttpClientSupport](core/src/main/java/io/wcm/caravan/rhyme/api/spi/HttpClientSupport.java) interface, and then use the [HalResourceLoaderBuilder](core/src/main/java/io/wcm/caravan/rhyme/api/client/HalResourceLoaderBuilder.java).

-In both cases, you should extend the [AbstractHalResourceLoaderTest](core/src/test/java/io/wcm/caravan/rhyme/testing/client/AbstractHalResourceLoaderTest.java)
+In both cases, you should extend the [AbstractHalResourceLoaderTest](testing/src/main/java/io/wcm/caravan/rhyme/testing/client/AbstractHalResourceLoaderTest.java)
-(from the test-jar of the core module) to test your implementation against a Wiremock server.
+(from the testing module module) to test your implementation against a Wiremock server.
 These unit tests ensure that all expectations regarding response and error handling are met.

 The `HalResourceLoaderBuilder` also has further method to enable persistent caching of responses which are explained in a later section.